hvmerode/junit-pipeline/README.md

 ### Known bugs ##
 ***
 * An Azure DevOps "on..failure" / "on..success" construction is translated to "true..failure" / "true..success".
 It may be an issue in snakeyaml,
-  but that's not sure atm
+  but that's not sure atm.
-*
+* A task with an input parameter 'template:' is handled as if it is a template (although it isn't); processing is still fine though, but it should not be treated as a template.
 <br></br>

 ### Solved ##